creatis-myriad/ASCENT/README.md

 With the preprocessing being done, you can now train the model.
 For all experiments, ASCENT automatically detects the presence of GPU and utilize the GPU if it is available.
-ASCENTS creates 5-Fold cross validations with train/validation/test splits with 0.8/0.1/0.1/ ratio.
-You can disable the test splits by overriding `datamodule.test_splits=False`.
+ASCENTS creates 10-Fold cross validations with train/validation/test splits with 0.8/0.1/0.1 ratio.
+You can disable the test splits by overriding `datamodule.test_splits=False` to create 5-Fold train/validation splits with 0.8/0.2 ratio.

 Below is an example to train a 2D model on CAMUS dataset with the pre-determined hyperparameters: